skijit/notes/music/misc-production/gain-staging.md

             - Noise floor from the internal computations:
                 - Your daw will use 32bit or 64bit floating point numbers which give it additional headroom
                 - Noise floor when bit-reducing to a mastering format (like 16bit CD audio)
-- Differentiate between noise floor
-    - input chain: noise which is committed to media at record time
-        - this is the kind we care about
-    - output chain: noise inherent in the output systems
-        - Not much you can do about that

 ## Dynamic Range
 - This is a ratio (expressed in dB) of the minimum (= noise floor) and maximum signals that can be represented.